Httplaz/Qurcaivel/README.md

 - Little bit a system programmer.

 - And almost a personal computer architecture enjoyer.

+- And btw uses Arch Linux (you didn't expect this, yes?).

 - Crazy about practical applications of programming language theory.